RedisLabs/redis-enterprise-k8s-docs/README.md

 kubectl apply -f openshift/redis-enterprise-cluster_rhel.yaml
 ```

-### Configuration:
+### Configuration Options
-The operator deploys with default configurations values, but those can be customized:
+The operator deploys a `RedisEnterpriseCluster`(`rec` short name) with default configurations values, but those can be customized in the `RedisEnterpriseCluster` spec as follow:

 Redis Image
 ```yaml